Likhitha96/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artificial intelligence in computational economics and multi-agent systems
+bio: My research interests include exploring the different spheres in computational biology like genomics, immunology and applying artificial intelligence and big data applications to understand and analyze them better

 interests:
+- Computational biology
 - Artificial Intelligence
-- Computational economics
-- Computational biology

 education: